Te mahi ngahere Māori me Te Pūnaha Tauhokohoko Whiwhinga Waro Māori forestry and the Emissions Trading Scheme

 Ngahere in the ETS

 Ngahere help to remove carbon dioxide out of the air while they grow.
-The Emissions Trading Scheme provides incentives for ngahere owners and for people to establish ngahere.
-If your ngahere is eligible and registered in the ETS, it could earn carbon credits.
+The ETS provides incentives for ngahere owners and for people to establish ngahere.
+If your ngahere is eligible and registered in the ETS, you could earn New Zealand Units (NZUs, units, or carbon credits).

-You may have to return some carbon credits if you harvest your ngahere, or if you decide to remove the ngahere completely to use the whenua for something else.
+You may have to pay back units if you harvest your ngahere, or if you decide to remove the ngahere completely to use the whenua for something else.

 Whenua Oho have a video explaining the ETS on their media page.

-To make businesses and organisations pay for their carbon emissions, some must buy carbon credits (called New Zealand Units, or NZUs) if they produce greenhouse gases.
-Generally, one carbon credit must be bought for one tonne of carbon dioxide emitted.
+To make businesses and organisations pay for their carbon emissions, some must buy units to pay to the government if they produce greenhouse gases.
+Generally, one unit is owed for each tonne of carbon dioxide emitted.

-Organisations that must buy carbon credits can buy them from the Government, or from foresters in the ETS.
+Organisations that must pay units can buy them from the government, or from other parties in the ETS.

 Funding